Splunk FAQ - OLD

 Splunk V2 FAQs

-- How will this affect the old data already stored?
-Will that need to be deleted?
+Q. How will a new install affect old data already stored?

 This does not affect the old data that is already stored.
-They can keep the old index along with the data.
-However user has to select a newly created index in this new setup, while creating Modular Input.
+You can keep the old index along with the data.
+However, you do have to select a newly created index in this new setup, while creating Modular Input.
 So all new data will get collected in new index.